hvmerode/junit-pipeline/README.md

 ```
 <i>
 The original step is replaced by a mock step.
 This is a step of the type 'script'.
 The argument 'inlineScript' '
 is added to the mock.
-Depending on the job pool this can be a Powershell script (Windows) or a bash script (Linux).
+Depending on the job pool this can be a PowerShell script (Windows) or a bash script (Linux).

 <u>Example</u>:
 <pre>